-In 2021/22 the Council paid a grant of £1.629m to the Trust (£1.730m in 2020/21).
-At the Balance Sheet date the Council owed Pendle Leisure Trust £Nil and was owed £764k of which £719k related to long-term loans.
+In 2022/23 the Council paid a grant of £1.329m to the Trust (£1.629m in 2021/22).
+At the Balance Sheet date the Council owed Pendle Leisure Trust £Nil and was owed £Nil. .
 During the year 3 Councillors served on the Trust's Board of Trustees.

 Housing Pendle was established in 2006 to receive the transfer of the Council's housing stock.
 A number of arrangements between the Council and Housing Pendle stem from the transfer.
 Housing Pendle forms part of Together Housing.
 Together Housing is a large housing association which manages more than 36,000 homes across Lancashire and Yorkshire.
-At the Balance Sheet date the Council owed Together Housing £Nil and Together Housing owed the Council £1k.
+At the Balance Sheet date the Council owed Together Housing £Nil and Together Housing owed the Council £2k.
+Payments totalling £23k were made in 2022/23.

-In the year, the Council's Chief Executive resigned as the Company Secretary for PEARL entities and the Corporate Director resumed this role (see Note 35) and four Councillors and the Housing, Health and Engineering Manager also served on the Board.
-Total payments of £252k were made to PEARL entities during the year (£450k in 2020/21).
+The Corporate Director acts as the Company Secretary for PEARL entities and four Councillors serve on the Board as Directors.
+Total payments of £324k were made to PEARL entities during the year (£252k in 2021/22).
 Additional information on PEARL entities is disclosed in Note 35.